-Behind five travelers and their roller boards in Hudson News in the Denver airport.
-Two hard-boiled eggs sat in a refrigerator case.
+Behind five travelers and their roll-aboards in Hudson News in the Denver airport, two hard-boiled eggs sat in a refrigerator case.

 After jiggling to the case, I grabbed the eggs, then bumped my way to the end of the checkout line.
 The line moved quickly until the women ahead of me, stopped everything.
 She had two children and three rollers in tow.
 “I’d like to make a return,” she said to the clerk.
 “I bought this five minutes ago.”
 She held out an unopened package of earphones.